 Imperial Congress costs us a fortune

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 18, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 18, 1990

 The budget mess in Washington continues, and there are several schools of thought on how we got into it in the first place.

 One is the divided government theory.
 Americans are ticket-splitters on election day, resulting in tension and sometimes deadlocked Democratic-controlled Congress and a Republican president.

 Others, Jeffersonians who favor citizen government, pin the blame of the character and capacity of a new breed of elected leader.
 This is the professional politician who is in politics as a lifetime career.
 He has replaced the citizen politician – the butcher, the banker, the merchant, the practicing attorney – real people of substance and experience with everyday life.

 They would say of Congress what Henry Adams, the 19th century philosopher, noted about the progression of presidents from George Washington to Ulysses S. Grant: It disproves the evolutionary theory of natural selection.